Únětice culture: Influence of the Únětice tradition

-Today, the Únětice culture is considered to be part of a wider pan-European cultural phenomenon, arising gradually between the second half of the 3rd millennium and the beginning of the 2nd.
-According to Pokutta, "The role of the Únětice Culture in the formation of Bronze Age Europe cannot be overrated.
+The Únětice culture is considered to be part of a wider pan-European cultural phenomenon, arising gradually between the second half of the 3rd millennium and the beginning of the 2nd.
+According to Dalia Pokutta, "The role of the Únětice Culture in the formation of Bronze Age Europe cannot be overrated.
 The rise and the existence of this original, expansive and dynamic population mark one of the most interesting moments in European prehistory."
-The influence of this culture covered much larger areas mainly due to intensive exchange. Únětice pottery and bronze objects are thus found in Britain, Ireland, Scandinavia, and Italy as well as the Balkans.
+The influence of this culture covered much larger areas mainly due to intensive exchange. Únětice pottery and bronze objects are thus found in Britain, Ireland, Scandinavia, and Italy, as well as the Balkans.

 The strong impact of Úněticean metallurgical centres and pottery-making traditions can be seen in other EBA groups, for example, in the Adlerberg, Straubing, Singen, Neckar-Ries, and Upper-Rhine groups in Germany and Switzerland, as well as the Unterwölbling in Austria.
-The Nitra group, inhabiting southern Slovakia, not only precedes the Únětice culture chronologically, but is also strongly culturally related to it.
+The Nitra group, inhabiting southern Slovakia, not only precedes the Únětice culture chronologically but is also strongly culturally related to it.
 All of these groups are alternatively seen as local variants of a broader Únětice culture.
 According to Marija Gimbutas these cultures were, in a broad sense, "one unit", with the same burial rites, economy, habitation patterns, and pottery, which she groups together as 'early Únětice'.
-The Veterov culture of Moravia and the Mad'arovce culture of Slovakia are sometimes considered to be subgroups within the final Unetice tradition.
-According to Sergent (1995) the Polada culture in northern Italy and the Rhône culture in France and Switzerland also represent southern variants of the Únětice culture.
+The Veterov culture of Moravia and the Mad'arovce culture of Slovakia are sometimes considered to be subgroups within the final Únětice tradition.
+According to Bernard Sergent (1995), the Polada culture in northern Italy and the Rhône culture in France and Switzerland also represent southern variants of the Únětice culture.
 In later times, some elements of the Úněticean pottery-making traditions can be found in the Trzciniec culture as well.

 Genetics

-Haak et al. 2015 examined the remains of 8 individuals of the Únětice culture buried in modern-day Germany c.
+Haak et al. 2015 examined the remains of eight individuals of the Únětice culture buried in modern-day Germany c.
 2200–1800 BC.
-The 3 samples of Y-DNA extracted belonged to Y-haplogroups I2a2, I2c2 and I2, while the 8 samples of mtDNA extracted were determined to belong to haplogroup I3a (2 samples), U5a1, W3a1, U5b2a1b, H4a1a1, H3 and V. The examined Únětice individuals were found to be very closely related to peoples of the earlier Yamnaya culture, Bell Beaker culture and Corded Ware culture.
+The three samples of Y-DNA extracted belonged to Y-haplogroups I2a2, I2c2, and I2, while the eight samples of mtDNA extracted were determined to belong to haplogroup I3a (two samples), U5a1, W3a1, U5b2a1b, H4a1a1, H3, and V. The examined Únětice individuals were found to be very closely related to peoples of the earlier Yamnaya, Bell Beaker, and Corded Ware cultures.
 Their amount of steppe-related ancestry is comparable to that of some modern Europeans.